EdwardBerman/rayleigh_analysis/README.md

-# A systematic investigation of oversmoothing in GNNs via the Rayleigh Quotient
+# A systematic investigation of smoothing in GNNs via the Rayleigh Quotient

 From yours truly